Everything PR News

 The firm's senior practitioners are largely former journalists.
 The roster has historically drawn from the Wall Street Journal, Newsweek, the Financial Times, CBS News, and NPR — combined with executives from senior corporate communications roles.

-The Book and the Podcast
+The Book

 In 1998, Sitrick published "SPIN: How to Turn the Power of the Press to Your Advantage," which became a reference text for crisis management.
+The book codified much of the methodology the firm had practiced through the 1990s — proactive engagement with reporters, the use of source documents and factual records to reframe coverage, and the deliberate creation of competing news cycles to dilute negative narratives.

 Recognition

-Los Angeles Business Journal LA500 — Featured annually as one of the most influential business figures in Los Angeles.
+Los Angeles Business Journal LA500 — Featured as one of the most influential business figures in Los Angeles.

 Chambers and Partners — Ranked annually for Litigation Support and Reputation Management practices.